yohanesnuwara/yohanesnuwara/README.md

 If someone has a brand new and fresh idea, probably to collaborate on work together, don't hesitate to contact me.

 * [LinkedIn](www.linkedin.com/in/yohanesnuwara) - Let's professionally network and communicate.
-I often posted my project bites there too.
+I actively posted my project bites there too.
 * [ResearchGate](https://www.researchgate.net/profile/Ignatius_Nuwara) - You may find most of my researches and publications there.
 I sometimes asked tricky questions in the forum.
 Want to be involved?
 * [E-mail](ign.nuwara97@gmail.com) - I prefer to communicate in e-mail and share some useful materials there.
 * [Flickr](https://www.flickr.com/photos/yohanesnuwara/) - I partly like photography, do you want to check mine?